INTERNATIONAL FEDERATION OF ASSOCIATIONS OF ANATOMISTS

 Chapter VI – Federative International Congresses

 (1) There shall be two Federative International Congresses during the 5 year term of office of the Executive Committee.
 At each of these Congresses, there shall be a meeting of the General Assembly of the IFAA.
-Only during the General Assembly meeting at the Congress marking the termination of the 5 year term of office of the Executive Committee shall there be election of officers and election of the venues for the Federative International Congresses
+Only during the General Assembly meeting at the Congress marking the termination of the 5 year term of office of the Executive Committee shall there be election of Officers and election of the venues for the Federative International Congresses.

-(1) The President of the Federative International Congress shall be nominated by the respective Association of Anatomists in whose country(ies) the Federative International Congress will take place.
+(1) The President of the Federative International Congress shall be nominated by the respective Anatomical Association in whose country(ies) the Federative International Congress will take place.
 She/he shall normally begin her/his term after her/his election by the General Assembly and she/he shall complete it on the last day of the Congress.

 (2) A Federative International Committee will be established to monitor the progress of preparations for the upcoming Federative International Congress in order to assist the President of the Congress and to support any local organizing committee.
 The President of the Congress shall serve ex officio as the Convenor of the committee, which normally should include three members of the IFAA Executive Committee and three members the local organizing committee.

 The IFAA shall meet during a Federative International Congress.
-Should a Federative International Congress that normally marks the end of the term of office of the officers of the IFAA occur BEFORE 5 years, the elected officers’ term of office shall be reduced correspondingly.
+Should a Federative International Congress that normally marks the end of the term of office of the Officers of the IFAA occur BEFORE 5 years, the elected Officers’ term of office shall be reduced correspondingly.

 Chapter VII – Limitation of Action

 The IFAA shall not lend any part of its income, without receipt or adequate security, and shall not pay any compensation for salaries, honoraria or gratuities to any of its Officers for personal services rendered.
 The Officers shall serve on a voluntary basis.